This information should not be interpreted as financial, tax or legal advice. Mortgage and loan rates are subject to change.

 Extra underwriting measures for portfolio landlords

-Why is underwriting of portfolio lending changing?
+Why did underwriting of portfolio lending change?

-All of the changes to the underwriting of buy-to-let mortgages by the PRA came about after a review in 2015/16 of standards across the lender marketplace.
+All of the changes to the underwriting of buy to let mortgages by the PRA came about after a review in 2015/16 of standards across the lender marketplace.

-Having assessed the nature of buy-to-let portfolios, the PRA concluded that their complicated financial structure and variety of associated risks warranted special underwriting measures aimed at helping to protect the borrower from financial vulnerability.
+Having assessed the nature of buy to let portfolios, the PRA concluded that their complicated financial structure and variety of associated risks warranted special underwriting measures aimed at helping to protect the borrower from financial vulnerability.